metinorak/envloader/README.md

 ## Features
 - Supports nested structs
 - Field names are converted to upper snake case by default
-- But you can specify custom field names with `env` tags
+- Custom field names can be defined with `env` tag
+- Default values can be defined with `default` tag

 ## Installation
 ```bash